Pifeltro (doravirine)

 Special populations

-Doravirine has not been studied in pregnant women and its safety in this population is not known.
+Doravirine has not been studied in pregnancy and its safety in pregnant people is not known.
 Pifeltro’s effect on the fetus is not known.
 If you are pregnant or want to have a baby, let your doctor know.

 People who are 65 years or older